stratisMarkou/random-walks/random-walks/book/lst/001-propositional-calculus.md

 Therefore $S$ is inconsistent which is a contradiction, and at least one of $S \cup \{p\}$ and $S \cup \{\neg p\}$ has to be consistent.
 :::

+Now we show the main intermediate result for proving adequacy.
+If a set of assumptions is consistent, then it has a model.
+Equivalently, if it does not have a model, then it is inconsistent.

 :::{prf:theorem} Model existence
 :label: lst:thm-model-existence